Nadja7/quote4you/README.md

 4.Day-Service:

-Spring Boot App which makes a API call to Quote Service using Feign Client.
+Spring Boot App which makes a API call to Quote Service using Feign Client and print back random quote.
 Check it out on:
 ```bash
 http://localhost:8085/